microsoft/X-Decoder/README.md

 In the next, we will:

-* **Have visual question answering added to our pretrained X-Decoder model.
-Our model shows good VQA performance, but was not added to pretraining, though no barrier at all.**

 * **You may notice we developed a more grounded instructPix2Pix with the support of our X-Decoder.
 Next we integrate it to our X-GPT!**

 ## Getting Started